Country Living in a Cariboo Valley

 Make an occasional pass on the flat, back side of the blade to remove small irregularities and insure a fine cutting edge.

-Wipe a light coating of oil on the blades before storing to keep rust from forming, and always store the shears out of the weather.
+Always clean your shears before storing and wipe a light coating of oil on the blades.
+This will help to keep rust from forming, and also, always store the shears out of the weather.

 These tips work for any hand cutters and also telescopic shears, which are great for taking off branches on taller trees.